 - If the Content Hosting Configuration uses the push-based content ingest method, i.e., the ingestConfiguration.mode attribute is set to PUSH, then the ingestConfiguration.baseURL property shall be nominated by the Media AF and returned in the response message body.
 It shall not be set by the Media Application Provider in the request message body.

-Regarding the configuration(s) of content distribution by the Media AS to the Media Client at reference point M4:
+Regarding the configuration(s) of content distribution by the Media AS to the Media Client from reference point M4 service locations:

+- The Media Application Provider defines one or more distribution configurations in the distributionConfigurations array within a Content Hosting Configuration to distribute content via the Media AS.
+During provisioning of the Content Hosting Configuration, the Media AF associates one or more 5GMS AS service locations exposed at reference point M4 to every distribution.
+Service locations may be associated to one or more distributions at the discretion of the Media AF with guidance from the Media Application Provider as described below.

+- Every distribution configuration shall be assigned an identification label, unique within the scope of the parent Content Hosting Configuration, in the DistributionConfiguration.distributionId property.
+This can then be referenced from other resources in the Provisioning Session, such as a Content Preparation Template (see clause 5.2.5).

+- The Media Application Provider may further use the DistributionConfiguration.affinityGroup property to indicate to the Media AF that service locations associated with one distribution configuration may or may not be associated with another distribution configuration that is assigned to the same or a different affinity group respectively.

-- In all cases, the distributionConfiguration.canonicalDomainName and distributionConfiguration.baseURL properties are read-only: they shall always be omitted from the creation request and shall be assigned by the Media AF, allowing their values to be inspected by the Media Application Provider in the returned Content Hosting Configuration resource representation, or by using the operation specified in clause 5.2.8.3 below.
+- In all cases, the DistributionConfiguration.canonicalDomainName and DistributionConfiguration.baseURL properties are read-only: they shall always be omitted from the creation request and shall be assigned by the Media AF, allowing their values to be inspected by the Media Application Provider in the returned Content Hosting Configuration resource representation, or by using the operation specified in clause 5.2.8.3 below.

-- If the distributionConfiguration.certificateId property is present and valid, the Media AF shall assign a canonical domain name for the Media AS to expose at reference point M4 that matches the Common Name and the first Subject Alternative Name in the referenced Server Certificate resource (taking into account wildcard matching) regardless of whether the corresponding X.509 certificate was created using the operation specified in clause 5.2.4.2 or those specified in clauses 5.2.4.3 and 5.2.4.4.
+- If the DistributionConfiguration.certificateId property is present and valid, the Media AF shall assign a canonical domain name for the Media AS to expose at reference point M4 service locations that matches the Common Name and the first Subject Alternative Name in the referenced Server Certificate resource (taking into account wildcard matching) regardless of whether the corresponding X.509 certificate was created using the operation specified in clause 5.2.4.2 or those specified in clauses 5.2.4.3 and 5.2.4.4.